matiasrodlo/urglo/README.md

 ## Note
 This is a legacy project from 2014 and may contain outdated dependencies or security practices.
 Use with caution in production environments.

-## License
-This project is proprietary and confidential.
-All rights reserved.